Ud – January 2015

-Well recorded in the Hellenistic world, the aforementioned burials from Banat and Oltenia represent the first direct archaeological testimony that such matrimonial alliances were also common among the ‘barbarian’ peoples of Europe.
+Well recorded in the Hellenistic world, the aforementioned burials from Romania and Poland represent the first direct archaeological testimony that such matrimonial alliances were also common among the ‘barbarian’ peoples of Europe.
 Such marriages would logically have had both a social and political significance.

-It is worth noting that both these women, although living in an alien cultural environment, retained their own cultural identity, and upon their deaths their respective customs and burial rites were respected by their host tribe.
-Such inter-ethnic marriages undoubtedly acted as a catalyst for the development of the symbiotic relationship which evolved between the local Thracian tribes and the Celts, resulting in close social, cultural, and political ties.
+It is worth noting that these women, although living in an alien cultural environment, retained their own cultural identity, and upon their deaths their respective customs and burial rites were respected by their host tribe.
+Such inter-ethnic marriages undoubtedly acted as a catalyst for the development of the symbiotic relationship which evolved between the local tribes and the Celts, resulting in close social, cultural, and political ties.
 This phenomenon is to be observed in the material culture, and manifests itself in the development of the mixed Celto-Thracian Zaravetz Culture in n.e.
 Thrace, and military alliances formed between them against Rome during the Scordisci Wars of the late 2nd/1st c.
 BC.